PITC

 III.
 Financial Aid and Scholarships

-Given the costs associated with LPN programs, it’s important for aspiring students to explore various avenues of financial assistance.
+Given the costs associated with PN programs, it’s important for aspiring students to explore various avenues of financial assistance.
 This may include federal and state grants, scholarships offered by educational institutions, and private scholarships from organizations dedicated to supporting healthcare education.
-Embarking on the path to becoming a Licensed Practical Nurse (LPN) is an exciting journey, but it’s essential to be informed about the financial aspects.
+Embarking on the path to becoming a Practical Nurse (PN) is an exciting journey, but it’s essential to be informed about the financial aspects.

 FAQs

-Here are some commonly asked questions about the costs associated with LPN programs.
+Here are some commonly asked questions about the costs associated with PN programs.

-1. What is the typical cost range for an LPN program?
+1. What is the typical cost range for an PN program?

-– LPN programs can range in cost from $10,000 to $25,000.
+– PN programs can range in cost from $10,000 to $25,000.
 However, keep in mind that factors like location and type of institution can influence the final expense.

 1. Are there additional expenses besides the program’s tuition?